Kerry McCarthy

 Kerry Gillian McCarthy (born 26 March 1965) is a British politician who has served as Member of Parliament (MP) for Bristol East since 2005.
-A member of the Labour Party, she is the Shadow Minister for Climate Change.
-She was Shadow Secretary of State for Environment, Food and Rural Affairs from 2015 to 2016.
+A member of the Labour Party, she was Shadow Secretary of State for Environment, Food and Rural Affairs from 2015 to 2016.
+She served as Parliamentary Under-Secretary of State for Climate from July 2024 to September 2025.

 Early life and career

 McCarthy was born in Luton, where she attended Denbigh High School, followed by Luton Sixth Form College.
-McCarthy studied at the University of Liverpool reading Russian Studies, before studying law at City of London Polytechnic.
+McCarthy studied at the University of Liverpool reading Russian studies, before studying law at City of London Polytechnic.

 McCarthy qualified as a solicitor in 1994 and worked as a lawyer for Abbey National Treasury Services (1994–1996), Merrill Lynch Europe (1996–1999) and the Labour Party (2001).
 She was a director of London Luton Airport Ltd (1999–2003), a director at Britain in Europe (2002–2004), and Head of Public Policy at the Waterfront Partnership (2004–2005).

 McCarthy began a doctorate on Labour links with the City of London at Goldsmiths' College, but did not complete it.
 She was a councillor in Luton, and was a member of Labour's National Policy Forum.